Gig Economy Opportunities and Trends

 Beyond serving as an addition to the C-suite, fractional executives could offer other services to their clients, such as advising the CEO on related issues and opportunities, managing strategic initiatives, conducting strategy workshops, coaching/mentoring staffers, or conducting audits.

 And as mentioned earlier, emerging growth companies, as well as startups, often bring in a fractional COO, CFO, CMO or other executive on an “other than full-time basis”, because the company couldn’t afford or couldn’t make use of their skills on a full-time basis.
-The fractional executive provides strategy and direction - two elements that are critical for companies in early stages of development.
+The fractional executive provides strategy and direction - two elements that are critical for companies in the early stages of development.

 About the Author